 Whatever it was... you told yourself: "Someday I'll learn."

-But then you looked into it.
+But then you looked into lessons.
 And everything felt confusing.
 How do you even start?
 What instrument do you buy?
 Where do you find a teacher who actually teaches beginners?
 Most online resources are made for people who already know how to play.
 And the few teachers out there?
-They'll have you grinding through boring exercises for months before you ever touch a real tune.
+They'll have you grinding through boring exercises for months before you ever tackle a real tune.

 So "someday" becomes next year.
 Next year becomes five years.
 And now that bucket list item is still sitting there, uncrossed.